yulin0118/MemoryGame/README.md

 ![](https://i.imgur.com/v3TpSIy.gif)

-*As the user comes into the website, he is invited to look over an overview of the rules in a sub-page, which also includes some tips and a fun musical challenge.*
+*As the user comes into the website, he is invited to look over an overview of the rules in a sub-page, which also includes some tips, a fun musical challenge, and a link back to the main page.*

 ----